DeveloperC286/programming_exercises/leetcode/README.md

     + Rust
 + 543 Diameter of Binary Tree
     + Rust
++ 701 Insert into a Binary Search Tree
+    + Rust
 + 819 Most Common Word
     + Rust
 + 1351 Count Negative Numbers in a Sorted Matrix